RobertoRojas/web-console/environment/instructions.md

 To can build the development environment you need run the follow command:

-> docker build --file Dockerfile -t web-console:latest .
+> docker build --file Dockerfile --tag web-console:latest .

 <a name="run"></a>